tezedge/tezedge/baking/mainnet/README.md

 _Note: Following commands assume that tezos sources directory is added to the PATH environment variable_

+### TezEdge baker

+It is recommended to use TezEdge baker instead of `tezos-baker-012-Psithaca`.

+See [TezEdge Baker](../../apps/baker/README.md#running) to build and run it.

 ## Wait for TezEdge node to sync with the network